idoivri/govflow.github.io/README.md

 # Content

-## Home page

-The home page content is primarily page of the config file `config.yaml`.
-See that file and you should get the idea.

-## Other pages

 Inside the `content` directory you will see a listing of markdown files.
 Each is mapped to a page.
 E.g.: `features.md` is served at `/features/` on the site domain.